-Our method is meant for maximum absorption of the products into the grout joints and/or natural stone surface.
+Our method is meant for maximum absorption of the products into the grout joints.

 For ceramic/porcelain tiles, the surface of the tiles is non porous and does not absorb anything.
 The sealant application is meant to protect the grout joints.
 Grout has a surface porosity similar to a pumice stone with small pinholes throughout.

 Rather than spray-on and spread the sealant with a squeegee, we use a roller application to concentrate the sealant into the grout lines only.
 Then scrub it into the grout using a stiff grout sealant brush.